 1) Short-Form Vertical Videos

 They started with Snapchat, then Instagram, and TikTok.
-In order to keep up with those platforms, Facebook and YouTube now feature them.
+To keep up with those platforms, Facebook and YouTube now feature them.
 Shorts/Reels/Stories - short - under 60 seconds - vertical videos.
 They are informal, quick to the point, easy-to-create messages.
-Facebook is actually changing its algorithm to be similar to Instagram's to feature videos - Reels and Stories - prominently in users' feeds.
-A user may even see content from companies and other users that they don't follow or are connected to.
+Facebook is changing its algorithm to be similar to Instagram's to prominently feature videos - Reels and Stories - in users' feeds.
+Users may even see content from companies and other users that they don't follow or are connected to.

 Giselle Aguiar, Digital Marketing Consultant, AZ Social Media Wiz